LewisStraker/WLAssigment/README.md

 ## Installation

 Install the Dependincies listed below, this is done using the 'npm install' command.

-Once these Dependencies are installed, Clone the repository.
+Clone the repository and make sure the Dependencies are installed.

+To run the application use 'npm start' in the terminal.

 ## Dependencies